-Rainier sweet cherry has exceptionally large fruits with a high sugar content.
-The fruit is yellow with a nice red blush.
-Noted for its wonderful flavor and fruit quality.
-Highly prized and much sought after for its delicious fruit.
+Rainier Sweet Cherry has exceptionally large fruits with high sugar content.
+The fruit is yellow with a nice red blush and is noted for its wonderful flavor and fruit quality.
+They are an excellent choice for baking, canning, freezing, and fresh eating.

 We offer sweet cherries on standard rootstocks.
 They will grow 20-25′ tall unless height is controlled by proper pruning.